microsoft/service-fabric-cli/src/README.rst

 Unreleased
 ----------
-- Update Create and Update service with new parameter, ServicePlacementTimeLimit. (#200)
+- Update Create and Update service with new parameter, ServicePlacementTimeLimit (#200)

 8.0.0
 ----------